Essiac tea is an herbal tea that has gained widespread popularity among natural health enthusiasts in recent years.

 These primary ingredients are:

-- Burdock root: This root contains compounds shown to promote blood circulation, improve skin texture and stabilize blood sugar (4).
+- Burdock root.
+This root contains compounds shown to promote blood circulation, improve skin texture, and stabilize blood sugar (

-- Slippery elm: Revered for its medicinal properties, slippery elm is rich in disease-fighting antioxidants and may aid in treating inflammatory bowel disease (5).
+- Slippery elm.
+Revered for its medicinal properties, slippery elm is rich in disease-fighting antioxidants and may aid in treating inflammatory bowel disease (

-- Sheep sorrel: Also known by its scientific name, Rumex acetosella, sheep sorrel has been shown to have potent antiviral properties in test-tube studies (6, 7).
+- Sheep sorrel.
+Also known by its scientific name, Rumex acetosella, sheep sorrel has been shown to have potent antiviral properties in test-tube studies (

-- Indian rhubarb: One recent animal study found that Indian rhubarb is high in antioxidants and may inhibit the growth of liver cancer cells in rats (8).
+- Indian rhubarb.
+One recent animal study found that Indian rhubarb is high in antioxidants and may inhibit the growth of liver cancer cells in rats (

 Research on the anticancer effects of Essiac tea has had conflicting results.

-Another test-tube study noted that Essiac tea blocked the growth of breast and leukemia cancer cells when administered in high concentrations (9).
+An older test-tube study noted that Essiac tea blocked the growth of breast and leukemia cancer cells when administered in high concentrations (

 Additionally, because human studies are currently unavailable, more high-quality studies are needed to understand how Essiac tea may impact cancer development in the general population.

-Drinking Essiac tea has been associated with numerous side effects.
+Drinking Essiac tea has been associated with many side effects.

-Current research on Essiac tea is limited, and most available studies are in animals and individual cells in a lab rather than in humans.
+Most of the studies available on Essiac tea, including the ones referred to in this article, are older, and current research is needed.
+In addition, most available studies are in animals and individual cells in a lab rather than in humans.

 Additionally, though its effects on cancer have been studied, research on other health claims of Essiac tea — such as its detoxifying and immune-boosting properties — is lacking.